Research Ethics Policy

 D. Guiding Ethical Principles

-In reviewing proposed or ongoing research activity involving human participants, the Research Ethics Board (REB) shall ensure that such activity conforms to the following principles as set out in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
-This policy is available on the Internet.
+In reviewing proposed or ongoing research activity involving human participants, the Research Ethics Board (REB) shall ensure that such activity conforms to the three core principles set out in TCPS 2.

 E. Benefits and Risks

-In order to warrant participation of human participants, researchers and the REB must consider the benefits of the research.
+In order to warrant participation of humans, researchers and the REB must consider the benefits of the research.
 This may include consideration in relation to: the participants, the researcher, any sponsors, organizations or communities that may be directly involved, the academic community, and society.

 Estimate of Risk

-The Tri-Council Policy Statement [http://www.pre.ethics.gc.ca/pdf/eng/tcps2/TCPS_2_FINAL_Web.pdf] defines Minimal Risk Research as follows: “research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research”.
+TCPS 2 defines Minimal Risk Research as follows: “research in which the probability and magnitude of possible harms implied by participation in the research are no greater than those encountered by participants in those aspects of their everyday life that relate to the research”.

-More than Minimal Risk occurs when the possible harms implied by subjects’ participation in the research could go beyond those encountered in those aspects of the subjects’ everyday lives that relate to the research (for example, any risks relating to confidentiality; vulnerable populations; psychological stress).
+More than Minimal Risk occurs when the possible harms implied by participation in the research could go beyond those encountered in those aspects of the participants’ everyday lives that relate to the research (for example, any risks relating to confidentiality; vulnerable populations; psychological stress).

 F. Mandate of Research Ethics Board

-The Research Ethics Board is established by the Vice-President Academic to take a human subject-centred approach when reviewing project proposals to review and to approve, propose modifications to, reject or terminate any proposed or ongoing research involving human subjects, research involving animals, and research involving radioactive materials, biohazards and other hazardous materials, which is conducted under the auspices of Royal Roads University.
+The Research Ethics Board is established by the Vice-President Research to take a participant-centred approach when reviewing project proposals to review and to approve, propose modifications to, rejector terminate any proposed or ongoing research involving humans, research involving animals, and research involving radioactive materials, biohazards and other hazardous materials, which is conducted under the auspices of Royal Roads University.

-This policy concurs with the Tri-Council Policy Statement which states that: “The REB should adopt a proportionate approach based on the general principle that the more invasive the research, the greater should be the care in assessing the research.”
+This policy concurs with TCPS 2 which states that: “The REB should adopt a proportionate approach based on the general principle that the more invasive the research, the greater should be the care in assessing the research.”
 Further, the concept of minimal risk (described above) provides the foundation for proportionate review.

-As required, the Vice-President Academic may appoint, as sub-committees of the REB, any or all or the following:
+As required, at the request of the Vice-President Research, the Vice-President Academic and Provost may appoint, as sub-committees of the REB, any or all or the following:

-1. Expedited Review Committees – to review and recommend (approval, approval with modifications, or rejection of) Requests for Ethical Review in regard to the following categories of research:
+- REB Delegate– to review and recommend (approval, approval with modifications, or rejection of) Requests for Ethical Review in regard to the following categories of research:

 - Research that involves minimal risk, but not greater than minimal risk;